 If my head weren’t attached to my body, I might leave it behind.
 There’s just not enough RAM in this old noggin of mine to be organized mentally, at least not without some help.

-If you’re looking to get a little more organized, it may be that your systems need a boost or even an overhaul.
+If you’re looking to get organized, it may be that your systems need a boost or even an overhaul.
 A few little tweaks here and there can help you put a little order in your chaos.

 7 Easy Ways You Can Get Organized

 Here are some tools and strategies to help you get organized and stay that way.

 1. Google calendar

 I’m often asked what my favorite online tools are.
 Hands down it is the Google suite of free products.
-I regularly use Gmail and Google Drive to manage my home and business.
+I regularly use Gmail and Google Drive to manage my home as well as my business.

 While I still use a paper calendar for planning and reference purposes, I really love Google calendar.
 Not only does it sync to all my devices and the web, but it also sends me an email every morning to remind me of any appointments I might have that day.